Limonene: Uses

 As the main fragrance of citrus peels, D-limonene is used in food manufacturing and some medicines, such as a flavoring agent to mask the bitter taste of alkaloids, and as a fragrance in perfumery, aftershave lotions, bath products, and other personal care products. (+)-Limonene is also used as a botanical insecticide. (+)-Limonene is used in the organic herbicides.
 It is added to cleaning products, such as hand cleansers, to give a lemon or orange fragrance (see orange oil) and for its ability to dissolve oils.
 In contrast, (−)-limonene has a piny, turpentine-like odor.

 Limonene is used as a solvent for cleaning purposes, such as adhesive remover, or the removal of oil from machine parts, as it is produced from a renewable source (citrus essential oil, as a byproduct of orange juice manufacture).
 It is used as a paint stripper and is also useful as a fragrant alternative to turpentine.
 Limonene is also used as a solvent in some model airplane glues and as a constituent in some paints.
 Commercial air fresheners, with air propellants, containing limonene are used by stamp collectors to remove self-adhesive postage stamps from envelope paper.

 Limonene is also used as a solvent for fused filament fabrication based 3D printing.
 Printers can print the plastic of choice for the model, but erect supports and binders from high impact polystyrene (HIPS), a polystyrene plastic that is easily soluble in limonene.

 In preparing tissues for histology or histopathology, D-limonene is often used as a less toxic substitute for xylene when clearing dehydrated specimens.
 Clearing agents are liquids miscible with alcohols (such as ethanol or isopropanol) and with melted paraffin wax, in which specimens are embedded to facilitate cutting of thin sections for microscopy.

-Limonene, from orange peel oil, is also combustible and has been considered as a biofuel.
+Limonene, from orange peel oil, is also combustible and has been considered as a alternative petrochemical fuel additive and biofuel.

 Safety and research

 Applied to skin, limonene may cause irritation from contact dermatitis, but otherwise appears to be safe for human use.
-Limonene is flammable as a liquid or vapor and it is toxic to aquatic life.
+Limonene is flammable as a liquid or vapor and toxic to aquatic life.

 Cancer

-There is no evidence that the limonene in peel oils of citrus fruits affects the onset or progress of cancer, with one national agency stating, "There is no consistent evidence that people with cancer who consume limonene—either in supplement form or by eating citrus fruits—get better or are more likely to be cured".
+There is no evidence that the limonene in peel oils of citrus fruits affects the onset or progress of cancer, with one US national agency stating, "There is no consistent evidence that people with cancer who consume limonene—either in supplement form or by eating citrus fruits—get better or are more likely to be cured".